-When God called His prophets – Moses, Samuel, Elijah, Elisha, Isaiah, Jeremiah, and many others – He chose people who were completely different from each other.
+When God called His prophets—Moses, Samuel, Elijah, Elisha, Isaiah, Jeremiah, and many others—He chose people who were completely different from each other.
 When Jesus called His disciples, He chose men as different as night and day.
 Some were extroverts, some were introverts.
-Some loved being center stage, some were content to be wall flowers.
-Some were bold and impetuous, some were cautious and analytical.
+Some loved being center stage, some were content to be wallflowers.
+He chose the bold and impetuous, as well as the cautious and analytical.
 God loves and chooses them all.

-As each part and organ of the body is different – each fulfilling its own function, so are the people whom God calls to serve in His kingdom (1 Corinthians 12:12-31).
+As each part and organ of the body is different—each fulfilling its own function, so are the people whom God calls to serve in His kingdom (1 Cor.
+12:12–31).